 - Suitable for a range of use cases, from sales to marketing to employee communications.

-- Collaboration and governance features like workspaces, brand controls, and role-based permissions.
+- Collaboration features like workspaces and role-based permissions.

-- Advanced features to enhance engagement like full-screen background videos, animated data visualizations, and parallax effects.
+- Features to enhance engagement like full-screen background videos, animated data visualizations, and parallax effects.

 - In-depth built-in analytics and CRM integrations.